-Technical Lead, Economics and Financing, Co-Lead, Evidence and Learning
+Technical Lead, Health Economics and Planning

 Jeffrey Mecaskey is an HPI Partner and served as Managing Director of Health Partners International from 2009 to 2013.
 He has 35 years’ experience in international development with a focus on health and political economics, health policy and management.
 He has expertise in research portfolio development and management as well as planning, implementation and evaluation of health programmes.
 He was chair of the programme management board for the UK aid funded Improving Access to Health Care for the Poor, Northern Uganda (NU Health), and Senior Technical Expert and Consortium Lead on the EU-funded EU-Strengthening Immunisation Governance in Nigeria (EU-SIGN) and Maximising the Quality of Scaling Up Nutrition + (MQSUN+) programme.
 He is also leading on a global organisational effectiveness review for UNDP Bureau of Policy and Programme Support.

 Before joining HPI, Jeff was Head of Health and HIV at Save the Children UK (2006-8) where he oversaw the organisation’s health and HIV portfolios.
 During this time he played a pivotal role in the formulation of Save the Children’s policy and strategy focus on health equity and health system strengthening to secure child rights worldwide.

 Previously, Jeff served as Vice President of Operations at Axios International in France (2004-5) where he managed the organisation’s consultancy operations.
 He also oversaw the organisational development of a sister NGO to model improved chronic disease management such as HIV/AIDS in Africa and similar resource-constrained settings.